Reporting the crime

 - Who did it

 The police usually start by talking to you.
 This is called an interview and takes place at the police station.
 Normally, only you and a police officer are in the room, but your legal advocate and a local authority representative may also be present.
-The police officer will take down what you say.
+The police will transcribe your statement in a police report.

 The police also interview other people with knowledge of the case.
 Read more about the criminal justice process.